- Faculty and Staff

-- Spouse or Significant Other of a U-M faculty or staff member
+- Spouse or Other Qualified Adult of a U-M faculty or staff member

 - Faculty Proxies

 - Visiting Scholar (sponsored by a U-M department)

 To borrow from a library, you must have a borrowing card.
 In most cases this will be your M-Card.
 If you are affiliated with the University of Michigan, but cannot find the appropriate U-M community category above that describes your affiliation, please contact the Hatcher Graduate Library Information Services Desk.

 If you are not a member of the U-M campus community, please visit the Borrowing Privileges for U-M Alumni & Guests web page for information.

 Currently registered U-M students from all three campuses (Ann Arbor, Dearborn, and Flint) are eligible to borrow.
 New students can have their M-Cards activated at the Information Services desks at the Hatcher Graduate Library, Taubman Medical Library, Art, Architecture & Engineering Library, or the Shapiro Undergraduate Library.
 Returning students can bring their M-Cards to any library Information Services desk.